wahyuridho/Teknikal-Test-Automation-Web/README.md

 # How to Generate report
 After you run "npx wdio .\wdio.conf.js", the system will generate new folder "allure-results".
-For generate test report you cand type following command
+For generate test report you cand type following command (Note: makesure java already installed properly on your device)
 "allure generate .\allure-results".
 Then folder "allure-report" will created
 ![image](https://github.com/user-attachments/assets/1d6765f7-d60b-41cc-b5ea-ca02c0d0b9e7)
 Then you can type following command "allure open".
 Then the report will automaticaly open in your default browser